Hiking trail

 Last updated:

-Moraine Lake Area
+- Moraine Lake

 Two clear alpine lakes below the sheer walls of Mt Babel.
-Feels genuinely remote despite being 30 minutes from Moraine Lake.
+Feels remote despite being 30 minutes from Moraine Lake.

 Read the full guide in Field Notes